Principal Editorial Policies

 Research Involving Human Subjects

-All research involving human subjects must have been conducted in accordance with the Declaration of Helsinki as revised in 2013; including the planning, conduct and reporting of the research.
+All research involving human subjects must have been conducted in accordance with the Declaration of Helsinki; including the planning, conduct and reporting of the research.
 In accordance with and quoting from the recommendations of the ICJME, we also require that, if there is any reason to believe that the research may not have been conducted according to the Helsinki Declaration, “the authors must explain the rationale for their approach and demonstrate that the local, regional or national review body explicitly approved the doubtful aspects of the study.”

 Research that involves human participants, tissue, or data must be approved by the appropriate institutional ethics committee and must follow international ethical and legal standards for research.
 The manuscript must include the name of the ethics committee that approved the research and the ethics committee approval number.
 If formal ethics committee approval was waived, the name of the ethics committee that granted the waiver must be included.